crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 ## Thread mode hit the wall

 Those benchmarks cap total concurrency at 60.
 I wanted to see what breaks when you push past that, so I ran a stress suite: per-process concurrency 25, 50, 100, 150, and 200; process counts 2 and 6; three runs per cell.
-Read this as a current Solid Queue failure-envelope test, not a universal law about threads and fibers.
+Read this as the April PR implementation's failure-envelope test, not a Solid Queue 1.6.0 result or a universal law about threads and fibers.

 The result is stark.
 Thread mode only completed the smallest cell for each workload.
 Fiber mode completed every planned cell.